Rackover/TrackMasters.Wiki/home/create-vehicles.md

 Although normally included with the game and present in the game's root directory, you can download it below if for any reason you are missing it.
 :::download /_contents/downloadable/CAREDITR.EXE :::

+# Example
+The game comes with an example modpack containing two vehicles for you to examine and play with.
+The sources of this modpack are included in the `SAMPLEMP` folder in the game's root directory, but you can also download the compiled modpack below if you need it: